Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/talonone-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Talon.One - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Talon.One**.
-2. Click **Add another destination**.
+3. Click **Add another destination**.
-3. Enter a name and Talon.One API key.
+4. Enter a name and Talon.One API key.
-4. Map an Amplitude field to the Talon.One User ID field.
+5. Map an Amplitude field to the Talon.One User ID field.
-5. When finished, save your work.
+6. When finished, save your work.

 ## Send a cohort